crazoter/My-Docs/docs/book_contemplations.md

 > There is also the question of "if the soul leaves the body when it is dead, then why do we treat the now empty vessel with such respect, when they have already left this world for the next?".
 The answer to this is dependent on the assumptions of the afterlife.
   * If there is no afterlife, and souls do not exist, then the body is literally all that is left of the person.
 While loved ones would prefer it to be treated with sufficient respect, there is ultimately no negative outcome (aside from the wrath of loved ones) with using the dead body for fertilizer.
 After all, the desecration of the corpse does not affect its life in the next, since in this case it has effectively ceased to exist.
   * There is no point in having an afterlife if souls do not exist; the afterlife would be a very empty place if souls do not exist.
-  * Likewise, the soul must either:
+  * Hence, while it may be morally wrong to desecrate a dead body, there will only be consequences iff:
-    * 1. Retain some form of connection to the body even upon its death
+    * 1. The soul retains some form of connection to the body even upon its death
-    * 2. Continue existing in the mortal world after its death, and is able to observe what happens to its body, is able to understand what is happening to its body and is also able to (or is somehow "programmed" to) react to such occurrences.
+    * 2. The soul continues to exist in the mortal world after its death, and is able to observe what happens to its body, is able to understand what is happening to its body and is also able to (or is somehow "programmed" to) react to such occurrences.
+    * 3. The soul is no longer aware of what happens to their body; however, there is an omnipotent being (i.e. God or god(s)) with the authority to judge and enforce justice on your actions, and they judge said action immoral
-  * Of course, desecrating a corpse is a social taboo (as is death), and woe betide the person who desecrates the body of one who is still loved.
-Still, if we are to consider only what the consequences of desecrating a body are to a person who is already dead, I think there are only a few possibilities in which that is the case.
+  * Of course, desecrating a corpse is a social taboo (as is the topic of death), and woe betide the person who desecrates the body of one who is still loved.
+Still, if we are to consider only what the consequences of desecrating a body are to a person who is already dead, I think there are only a few possibilities in which that is the case; the lines grow even blurrer when motivations come into play.

 Paul then goes on to describe the start of his career (from an intern to a resident) in vivid detail, each page filled with his experience of others facing death; before they were born, right after they were born, after an accident.
 He describes how many have to consider trading their quality of life for their lives (e.g. losing their hand to remove a tumor), and he describes the many stressful moments in his career in a way so vivid, his emotions seep from the text.
  * "One evening in my third year, I ran into Jeff, my friend in general surgery, a similarly intense and demanding profession.
 We each noted the other’s despondency.
 “You go first,” he said.
 And I described the death of a child, shot